waffle87/cses/introductory_problems/readme.md

 **Input**: The first input line contains an integer `n`.
 The second input line contains `n - 1` numbers.
 Each number is distinct and between 1 and `n` (inclusive).
 (Example: 5`\n`2 3 1 5)

 **Output**: Print the missing number.
 (Example: 4)

+### Repetitions
+You are given a DNA sequence: a string consisting of A, C, G, and T. Your task is to find the longest repetition in the sequence.
+This is a maximum-length substring containing only one type of character.

+**Input**: The only input line contains a string of `n` characters.
+(Example: ATTCGGGA)

+**Output**: Print one integer: the length of the longest repetition.
+(Example: 3)